Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Fast MUSIC Methods

-The time complexity of our fast method 2 is measured by $\OM (t p M^2)$.
-Note that, despite a similar random projection as for Lanczos, our method targets at deriving small sketches and a matrix approximation in eq.
-(13), which is hence much faster than the SVD of $\S$ and the other block-Lanczos method \footnote{Here, although the theoretical complexity is relatively high, the actual time cost of our fast method 2 is very low.
-Note that, the iterative random projection involves two parts: (1) matrix multiplication requiring a complexity $\OM ( p M^2)$, (2) the QR decomposition having a complexity $\OM (p^2 M )$.
-As the matrix multiplication is highly efficient, the whole complexity is dramatically lower than the Lanczos method, as validated by the following numerical result.}.
-As shown by our theoretical analysis in Section~\ref{sec:theory:power}, the user-specific parameter $t$ trades off the complexity and the accuracy.
-A large $t$ improves the projection matrix and the matrix approximation accuracy, but also increases the complexity.
+The time complexity of our fast method 2 is measured by $\OM (t p M^2)$, see \textbf{Algorithm 2}.
+Note that, despite the similar random projection as in the Lanczos method, here our method targets at deriving small sketches and a matrix approximation in eq.
+(9), which is faster than the block-Lanczos method, as shown in Table I. In our fast method 2, the user-specific parameter $t$ trades off the complexity and the accuracy.
+E.g., a large $t$ improves the projection matrix and the matrix approximation accuracy, but also increases the complexity.

+One practical concern is that the noise may become non-Gaussian.
+In this case, a generalized eigen-decomposition problem can be similarly formulated \cite{1995Noise}, by resorting to high-order cumulates techniques.
+As a result, EVD/SVD can be still used to acquire unknown AoA.
+In this regard, our new methods are readily applicable to reduce the time complexity of subspace computation in the case of non-Gaussian noises.